-In a case that remarkably made it all the way to the New York State Supreme Court, the decision from Stambovsky v.
-Ackley compels sellers of real property in New York State to sign a separate disclosure if they do in fact believe their property is haunted.
+In a case that made it all the way to the New York State Supreme Court, the decision from Stambovsky v.
+Ackley compels sellers of real property in New York State to sign a separate disclosure if they do, in fact, believe their property is haunted.

 Popularly known as the Ghostbusters Ruling, the case is frequently discussed in property law classes, cited in textbooks, and cited by other courts.